Tiktok Divestiture Bill Becomes Law - What's Next and Implications

 What’s Next

-Bytedance has the legal right to challenge the validity and constitutionality of the Act, most likely on the grounds of the first amendment right to freedom of speech.
+Bytedance has the legal right to challenge the validity and constitutionality of the Act, and on 7 May 2024 Bytedance and Tiktok did so in the Washington D.C. appeals court, primarily on the grounds of the first amendment right to freedom of speech.
 U.S. courts have overturned prior attempts to ban Tiktok, first by President Trump, and recently by the State of Montana.
 Any court challenges involving the Act may centre on whether the Act is in fact a ban, either directly or indirectly through its effect.

 Proponents of the Act may argue that the divestiture requirement means Tiktok will not be banned, only that its owner will change.
 They could also cite the Communications Act of 1934, which imposed a 20% non-U.S. ownership limitation on U.S. broadcast carriers.
 Interestingly, 20% ownership is also used in the Act to determine the thresholds for “controlled by a foreign adversary”, meaning the drafters of the Act may have had the Communications Act of 1934 in mind when preparing the Act, in anticipation of using it as a defense in a court challenge.